-- (2) A subsidiary of the Company entered into the management service agreement with the Group's associate in accordance with the terms of a joint venture agreement dated 6th September, 2018 to operate the cold storage business of the associate.
-The subsidiary shall assist the associate for its daily operations of the cold storage business, and the associate shall pay to the subsidiary a monthly management fee, based on a pre-determined rate of revenue of the associate, for the management services rendered.
-During the year ended 31st December, 2020, management fee income amounted to HK\$11,775,000 (2019: HK\$7,406,000) was recognised as revenue in profit or loss. - (3) During the year ended 31st December, 2020, a subsidiary of the Company provided services on usage of machinery to the Group's associate amounted to HK\$1,480,000 (2019: nil).
+- (1) A subsidiary of the Company entered into the management service agreement with the Group's associate in accordance with the terms of a joint venture agreement dated 6th September, 2018 to operate the cold storage and related services business of the associate.
+The subsidiary shall assist the associate for its daily operations of the cold storage and related services business, and the associate shall pay to a subsidiary a monthly management fee, based on a pre-determined rate of revenue of the associate, for the management services rendered.
+In June 2021, the subsidiary terminated the management service agreement with the associate with effect from 1st October, 2021.
+During the year ended 31st December, 2021, management fee income amounted to HK\$8,854,000 (2020: HK\$11,775,000) was recognised as revenue in profit or loss. - (2) During the year ended 31st December, 2021, a subsidiary of the Company provided services on usage of machinery to the Group's associate amounted to HK\$1,673,000 (2020: HK\$1,480,000). - (3) During the year ended 31st December, 2021, the Group disposed of entire interest in Loving Peace to the existing shareholder of the associate (see note 17 for details). - (4) During the year ended 31st December 2021, a company controlled by a close family member of Mr. Fung Pak Kei (an executive director of the Company) provided service to the Group amounted to HK\$976,000 (2020: nil).

-The Group did not enter into any other transaction with its related parties during the year ended 31st December, 2020 and 31st December, 2019.
+The Group did not enter into any other transaction with its related parties during the years ended 31st December, 2021 and 31st December, 2020.